 From the beginning, the idea flourished.
 Not only did the unique ownership model protect his publications from the insatiable demands of the Wall Street-owned chains, it also fulfilled Nelson Poynter’s dream of a school that would help working journalists improve their skills to the benefit of their communities.
 Today, the paper, now called the Tampa Bay Times, is the largest in Florida and one of America’s best; Poynter is the center for journalism excellence worldwide.

 Thousands of journalists, teachers and members of the public have come to Poynter to learn what makes the best journalism work—whether the platform is print, broadcast or online.
 They come to learn from Poynter’s faculty of accomplished journalism professionals and academics.
 They come to learn from Pulitzer Prize recipients and Edward R. Murrow Award winners, on-air reporters and syndicated columnists, newsroom visionaries and industry innovators.
-They come to our campus in St. Petersburg, to sessions held in newsrooms and conference centers around the world, and to our website, www.Poynter.org.
+They come to our campus in St. Petersburg, to sessions held in newsrooms and conference centers around the world, and to our websites, www.Poynter.org and www.NewsU.org.

 They come to learn in-person, in highly interactive seminars and topical conferences.
 They come to group seminars and chats conducted online.
-They learn in News University’s self-directed e-courses and Webinars.
+They learn in News University’s self-directed e-courses, online group seminars and Webinars.
 They learn in podcasts, video tutorials and blogs.

 Today’s Poynter still helps newsrooms; but we assist the independent entrepreneur, too.